kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ### Upgrade / Downgrade Strategy

-The feature is gated. kube-apiserver should be updated first and downgraded last to ensure that the new EvictionRequest API is served and that it can be reconciled by kube-controller-manager.
+The feature is gated. kube-apiserver should be updated first and downgraded last to ensure that the new EvictionRequest and Eviction API is served and that it can be reconciled by kube-controller-manager.

 ### Version Skew Strategy

 A version skew between the kube-controller-manager and the kube-apiserver is not supported as the feature will not work properly.
 The feature should be used after a full upgrade has completed.

-If kube-apiserver is behind, the EvictionRequest API will not be served.
+If kube-apiserver is behind, the EvictionRequest and Eviction API will not be served.

 If kube-controller is behind, the eviction request controller will not run and reconcile the EvictionRequests.
 Also, imperative eviction responder controller will not run.
 Thus, there will be no